If you are a fan of everything big, you would surely love Edworthy Park. They have big hills, big trees, big picnic areas, and big playgrounds.

 Edworthy Park is located in the Northwest section of Calgary along the south shore of the Bow River.
 The Canadian Pacific Railway crosses the length of the park.
 It was named after Thomas Edworthy, who emigrated to the Calgary area in 1883 from Devon, England.

-The park has two parking lots; one at the south end and one at the north end of the park.
-This provides convenience as the park is narrow, so both provide great access to any part of the park.
+Both of these parking lots provide convenience as the park is narrow, so both provide great access to any part of the park.

 MLS listings provided by Pillar 9™.
 Information Deemed Reliable But Not Guaranteed.
 The information provided by this website is for the personal, non-commercial use of consumers and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.